sunny-aguilar/api-v2/README.md

 # Movie Search API
 A web app that allows you to search through a database of movies.
-The functionality is provided by the OMDb API.
+The functionality is provided by the OMDb API which provides a movie database for users to search.